alphagov/character_encoding_cleaner/README.md

 ## Introduction

 This script is for fixing illegal encodings in text files.
-It's designed to clean up 'corrupt' character sequences in UTF-8 files.
+It's designed to clean up corrupt character sequences in UTF-8 files.
 The most common cause of such corruption is opening a UTF-8 encoded file as though it were ISO-8859-1, and then saving it as UTF-8.
-This 'double-encodes' the UTF-8 byte sequences.
+This double-encodes the UTF-8 byte sequences.

 This script makes no attempt to intelligently reverse such double encoding.
 Rather it detects and displays sequences of non-ascii characters (0x80-0xFF) in context, and allows the user to enter mappings for each of these in a mappings file.

-Any byte sequence which is a known 'target' of a mapping is allowed to remain in the output file.
+Any byte sequence which is a known target of a mapping is allowed to remain in the output file.

 ## Usage